matthewnau/randmoji/README.md

 ## Using the program

 Using Randmoji could not be any simpler!
 Simply fork the project from GitHub and run the only JavaScript file with Node.
 The program takes only one argument: the sex of the Bitmoji that you want to be generated.
-This is because each sex has different attributes on the list that Randmoji polls from.
+The options are `male` or `female`.
+This argument is needed because each sex has different attributes on the list that Randmoji polls from.
 Here's the program's syntax:

 ```shell
 node randmoji.js <sex>